clarisli/CarND-Advanced-Lane-Lines/README.md

 #### 2. Thresholded binary

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at cells 12 through 26 in `find_lane.ipynb`).
+I used color thresholds to generate a binary image (thresholding steps at cell 57 in `find_lane.ipynb`).

 Assumed most lane lines are yellow or white.
 I used OpenCV's function `cv2.cvtColor(img, cv2.COLOR_RGB2HSV)` to convert the image into HSV color space.
 HSV color space can identify colors accurately, because it separates color from brightness.
 I used following ranges used to filter out yellow and white lane lines: